canonical/phone-docs/en/apps/html-5/guides-html5-guide.md

   * **appname.desktop**: your app declaration to the shell that will manage its launch, icon, etc.
   * **manifest.json**: your package declaration to the system installer.

-These last three files have been prefilled by the SDK and you probably won’t have to edit their content.
+These last three files have been pre-filled by the SDK and you probably won’t have to edit their content.
 If you need to, don’t worry, the system will warn you of any mistakes when you try to run or package your app.